Electro-Corp/T54-OS/iso/readme.txt

-T54 is a small UNIX-like OS
+T54 is a small UNIX-like OS. (wow)